Špania Dolina, Banská Bystrica, Banskobystrický kraj.

 The town has a long history in copper mining and the fraternity is dedicated to collect, restore and preserve traces of mining activity in the region.
 They created the museum and a mining trail, and they offer very competent guided tours.
 The small museum has a complete collection of local minerals, historic insignia of the Mining Brotherhood, tools and machinery for mining and ore processing.
 The museum is visited in guided tours after reservation,

 The mining in the area started in prehistoric times.
 After the surface deposits were depleted, it became necessary to trace copper-bearing veins into the underground.
 The area was plundered by Tatars and many inhabitants were killed.
 In 1255 Béla IV invited Saxon "guests" experienced in the search for precious metals.
 They first settled at Neusohl, but they followed the ores to the hills north of the city.
-They founded the towns Špania Dolina (Herengrund), Piesky (Sandberg), Richtárova (Richtergrund), Staré Hory (Altenberg) and Polkanová (Ratzenberg).
+They founded the towns Špania Dolina (Herrengrund), Piesky (Sandberg), Richtárova (Richtergrund), Staré Hory (Altenberg) and Polkanová (Ratzenberg).
 The mining for copper, silver, and gold was very successful and numerous miners became quite wealthy.
 P. Karl, S. Jung, J. Ernest, and V. Mühlstein built the city by erecting their burgher houses around the square.

 But after some time the mines became deeper and groundwater made further mining impossible and mining stagnated.
-At this point John Thurzo and offered help in exchange for a long term lease of the mine.
+At this point John Thurzo came and offered help in exchange for a long term lease of the mine.
 He leased the entire mining district.
 At the end of the 15th century, the joint Fugger-Thurz company named Ungarischer Handel (Hungarian Trade) reorganized the mining completely.
-They buil mining shafts like Ferdinand shaft with water-driven mining machines.
-But they also introduced for the first time ever 8-hour working days, a pension for miners and widows, medical care, and other social security.
+They built mining shafts like Ferdinand shaft with water-driven mining machines.
+But they also introduced - for the first time ever - 8-hour working days, a pension for miners and widows, medical care, and other social security.
 The capital came from the German Fugger who also put his mastery in business, sales and capital into the company.
 The copper ingots with the Neusohl hallmark became famous for the high quality and were exported to the whole world.
 In the 50 years between 1496 and 1546 the Špaňodolinské mines produced 58,234 tons of copper and 111,280 kg of silver.

 But in 1546 the company was closed and the mining complex came under the administration of the royal court.
 The ores were now transported to Banská Bystrica for further processing.
 During the late 16th century a unique water management system was created, which has an extraordinary cultural and historical value.
-In the 17th century a new method for copper production was introduce.
+In the 17th century a new method for copper production was introduced.
 The copper rich mine drainage water was collected in tanks with iron anodes, on which the copper was deposited as brown mash.
 At the end of the 18th and the beginning of the 19th century, copper mining decreased, but still 50 to 70 tons of copper were mined annually.
 But the mine was finally closed in 1888.

 The history of Špania influenced Europe, so-called Špania Cups were given to important visitors and are now on display in museums all over Europe.
 They are works of art made by Banská Bystrica goldsmiths from sheets of the chemically mined copper.
 A typical inscription of such a cup is I was iron, I became copper, gold covers me.